-A Diversity & Inclusion category has been added to Mizuho's internal awards program, which recognizes outstanding performance and contribution to the organization by individuals, offices, or branches that enhanced the professional growth or advancement of our diverse workforce.
+A Diversity & Inclusion category has been added to Mizuho's internal group–wide awards program, which recognizes outstanding performance and contribution to the organization by individuals, offices, or branches that enhanced the professional growth or advancement of our diverse workforce.

-In order to achieve our goals for greater diversity and inclusion at Mizuho, and to create an environment that enables the growth and active participation of every member of our diverse workforce, it is essential that management–level personnel fully understand the issues involved and adjust their frontline management practices accordingly.
-Mizuho is working to change mindsets at the managerial level through training sessions and seminars on the promotion of greater diversity and inclusion.
+In order to achieve our goals for greater diversity and inclusion at Mizuho, and to create an environment that enables the growth and active participation of every member of our diverse workforce, it is essential that management–level employees fully understand the issues involved and adjust their frontline management practices accordingly.
+We are working to change mindsets at the management level through training sessions and seminars on the promotion of greater diversity and inclusion.
 These programs enhance participants' understanding of the importance of creating a work environment where employees from diverse backgrounds are fully engaged and how such environments lead to innovation and business success.
 Participants learn about the ways in which their management practices ensure that our diversity becomes one of our organization's greatest strengths,

-Newly appointed management–level personnel receive training targeted at their job level several times each year, regarding the importance of diversity and inclusion in the workplace, the development and utilization of diverse talent, and the promotion of a good work–life balance.
+All management–level employees receive training targeted at their job level several times each year, regarding the importance of diversity and inclusion in the workplace, the development and utilization of diverse talent, and the promotion of a good work–life balance.
 This training emphasizes the effects of unconscious bias and the importance of practicing inclusive leadership, endeavoring to develop employees of all backgrounds in an equitable manner by recognizing the preconceptions and predispositions that one may have which could adversely affect objectivity.

 This training is provided as part of the People Management Skills Training and as part of the standard training provided to general managers and joint general managers of branches, and in head office departments to general managers and other managers in their reporting line.

-Furthermore, as part of our initiatives to support female personnel in their career development, we provide communication skills training for managers.
-This training aims to increase managers' ability to support female employees' development and career advancement by providing flexibility for employees balancing their work and family commitments, and to motivate employees not to limit themselves.
+As part of our initiatives to support female employees in their career development, we provide communication skills training for managers.
+This training aims to increase managers' ability to effectively communicate, to support female employees' development and career advancement by providing flexibility for employees balancing their work and family commitments, and to motivate employees not to limit themselves.

-Diversity seminars for management-level personnel are held once a year, with external speakers invited to provide lectures on topics relating to team management and diversity and inclusion.
+Diversity seminars for management-level employees are held once a year, with external speakers invited to provide lectures on topics relating to team management and diversity and inclusion.

 The "Ikuboss Alliance"